GenaroNetwork/libgenaro-java/README.md

 ## Issues

-- Upload or download file of large size(>512MB) will not use Reed-Solomon algorithm, or it will cause an OutOfMemoryError
+- Upload or download file of large size(>512MB) will not use Reed-Solomon algorithm, or it will cause an OutOfMemoryError, becasue the Reed-Solomon algorithm doesn't support memory mapped files for now.

 ## 3rd party dependencies